-It’s a patient’s right to know why a blood test was ordered and how it will be performed.
+It’s a patient’s right to know why phlebotomy was ordered and how it will be performed.
 Before proceeding with venipuncture, medical assistants should explain the procedure and its purpose and obtain consent, if required.

 If the patient is a minor, consent comes from the parent or legal guardian.
 Pre-procedure is also the ideal time to review when patients can expect results and how they will be delivered.
 Medical assistants should also verify who can legally receive them under patient privacy guidelines.